-(CHRA).
-This Office can award such damages, as noted in various awards including and case law supporting its remedial request.
+20. But the burden remains on a party claiming such damages to provide argument and case law supporting its remedial request.
 A neutral arbitrator is not in a position to develop a party's legal arguments: CROA&DR 4587.
 On that basis, the arbitrator has not been convinced that this case merits an additional award of damages, beyond the compensation already ordered.

-CROA&DR 4588.
-Parties should know that damages are a potential remedy for CHRA for the period in question, without loss of seniority.
+21. The arbitrator orders that Mr. Robinson be compensated for his lost remuneration for the period in question, without loss of seniority.
 The arbitrator retains jurisdiction to deal with any questions arising from this award.